JOIN US THIS YEAR FOR OUR 2017 CHEFSCAPADES!

 - Offering your prayers for the homeless and for this service.

-- Volunteering from 5:30 to 9:00 p.m. during the winter season or assisting 9 a.m. to noon on Tuesdays or Fridays with showers or clothing.
+- Volunteering from 5:30 to 9:00 p.m. during the winter season or assisting throughout the year on Tuesdays, Wednesdays, or Fridays from 9 a.m. to noon with lunches, showers, clothing, and assistance in finding jobs.

 - Contributing food, clothing, or personal items needed by the homeless.